 Tacoma's vibrant urban core is alive with culture - creativity meets city sophistication in the downtown blocks as visitors enjoy world class glass art, locally brewed craft beer, and quirky storefronts.
 Connecting these downtown charms is Tacoma's Link Light Rail

 .
-Six conveniently located stops connect the historic Theater District to the transportation hub of the Tacoma Dome station, making it easy to explore downtown attractions or grab a delicious dinner after a productive day of meetings.
+Thirteen conveniently located stops connect the historic Stadium and Hilltop districts to the transportation hub of the Tacoma Dome station, making it easy to explore downtown attractions or grab a delicious dinner after a productive day of meetings.

 We've highlighted unique attractions and dining options for meeting attendees along four stops of the Light Rail.
 Follow the links below to find dining options, attractions, shopping, and other fun things to do near each of these stations.
 Explore them all, or find one that best fits your needs!
 You'll find that attractions are sorted by walking time and distance from the stop, and whether you'll need to head up one of Tacoma's famous hills.

 Tacoma Link Light Rail Quick Look

 - Trains run every 12 minutes, except for the early mornings and evenings.
 Service begins at 5:00am and runs until 10:00pm.
 Check out the schedule for more details.